Airflow orchestrator

 As stated on the web presentation, the Airflow is a platform created by the community to programmatically author, schedule and monitor workflows.
 The Airflow platform is scalable, dynamic and easily extensible.
 The workflows within the Airflow are defined in Python language with the use of built-in operators or custom ones.

-The LEXIS extends the Airflow with the possibility to describe a computational workflow using the OASIS TOSCA or CWL standards.
+The LEXIS extends the Airflow with the possibility to describe a computational workflow using the OASIS TOSCA standard.
 Within the LEXIS, the user can also use the Python description (SOM DAG and execution) to manage the pipeline, but the arbitrary code represents a security risk.
 Therefore, the LEXIS team has to verify the pipelines described in Python before registering them into the Airflow.
-On the contrary, TOSCA or CWL improves security and makes workflow creation more user-friendly.
+On the contrary, TOSCA improves security and makes workflow creation more user-friendly.
 It restricts the usage of the operators (workflow components) to a couple allowed, which implements interaction with HEAppE and Kubernetes to author execution on an HPC cluster or cloud.
 The DDI staging API handles data transfer between the computational tasks (see Distributed Data Infrastructure).
-The Airflow does not directly support Tosca or CWL templates.

 Furthermore, the Airflow offers many practical functionalities like grouping operators or advanced failure handling.
 The policies can be assigned to groups to achieve chaining of groups or running multiple instances of the group in parallel.
 For instance, race can be performed on multiple computational locations.